flufy3d/DigitTrak-Interface-Protocol/DigitTrak Interface Protocol.md

    * ######message type:
     ```
     {
-       device_status : 0   // value can be 0 or 1 or 2 or 3
+       device_status : 0   // value can be 0 or 1 or 2
     }
     ```
      * ######explanation: